lucono/karma-test-explorer/docs/documentation.md

 - Large projects with thousands of tests
 - Remote development sceanarios with [Dev Containers](https://code.visualstudio.com/docs/remote/containers)
 - Flexibility to support a wide range of testing scenarios and workflows
+- Simplicity to "just work" - without any or much configuration
 - Reliability, usability, and team productivity

 ---